kodecocodes/swift-algorithm-club/Introsort/README.markdown

 The number 20 is an empiric number obtained observing the behaviour of InsertionSort with lists of this size.

-Here's an implementation in Pseudocode:
+Here's an implementation in pseudocode:

 ```
 procedure sort(A : array):